skubed0007/halsh/README.md

 It's **efficient**, **functional**, and **minimalistic**—exactly what you need if you want a simple shell experience without the bloat.

+# Requirements
+You need ncurses and readline libraries installed on your system

 # License
 this project is licensed under the [Joay License](LICENSE.md)